pauld0051/pros_and_cons/TESTING.md

 - Contains mathematical operators
 - Is longer than 255 characters

+### Editing, Deleting and Finishing a question

+Only logged in users who are the "created_by" session user or the administrator can edit, delete or finish any questions.
+Users who try to force and edit, delete or finish will be redirected to either the questions page or login if they are not currently logged in.

+Editing questions follows the same rules as adding a question.
+Edits will be rejected if they:

+- Contain mathematical operators
+- Have a title longer than 255 characters
+- Contain text longer than 1020 characters in the body of the question

 ### Adding a friendship

 Users who are logged in are able to accept, decline and send friend requests.
 Users that try to force a friend request are redirected to the profile of the user they're sending the request to.
 Users that try to accept or decline friendships that they are not receiving (ie, have a url for an accept or decline friendship) are redirected back to the questions page.
 Only users who received the friendship request can act on them.